Redskins QB Dwayne Haskins flashes skill vs. Ravens

 Far less-touted rookie Trace McSorley went 15 of 27 for 171 yards and a touchdown to make his case for Baltimore to keep another quarterback along with starter Lamar Jackson and backup Robert Griffin III.
 McSorley engineered a 13-play, 69-yard drive that finished with a perfect over-the-shoulder pass to Jaleel Scott for a TD.

-McSorley, a sixth-round pick out of Penn State, might get a roster spot because Griffin missed the entire preseason with a broken right thumb.
+McSorley, a sixth-round pick out of Penn State, could get a roster spot in part because Griffin missed the entire preseason with a broken right thumb.
 Griffin is expected to be ready for Week 1.

+“I don’t think it’s a matter of whether Trace has earned a place in the team,” coach John Harbaugh said.
+“He would have a role for us.
+Just a matter of strategy right now.”

 MCKINZY EFFECT